Ormica-LLC/mbh/src/pages/index.md

         subtitle: Get the cash you need now !
         content: >
           I can buy your house for cold cash.
-My goal is to help you take the load off your back, provide a solution, and g
+My goal is to help you take the load off your back and buy your house for the cash you need.
+          Understand my easy process of buying your house.
         actions:
           - label: See Writing Samples
             url: /faq